-Here’s a little secret: there’s hole-in-the-wall right next to and sharing a kitchen with Rosenstein, one of the top traditional Hungarian restaurants in Budapest.
-In fact, Rosenstein itself grew out of this tiny space back in 1989, before hoisting itself into an elegant sit-down venue.
+Here’s a little secret: there’s a tiny eatery next to and sharing a kitchen with Rosenstein, one of the top Hungarian restaurants in Budapest.
+In fact, Rosenstein itself grew out of this mini space back in 1989, before hoisting itself into an elegant sit-down venue.
 In other words, at Kürtös Ételbár you can enjoy the same goulash soup (€2), beef stew (€5), and schnitzel (€5) they serve next door, but at much friendlier price points.

 Kürtös’s daily-changing menu, chalked on the blackboard, includes a couple of soups, vegetable stews, and made-to-order schnitzel like cordon bleu.
 Palacsinta, the Hungarian crepe, is also available.
 The only downside here is the lack of space and the occasionally unpleasant cooking smells: The space can accommodate about six people before it starts to feel packed and sweltering, and the bare metal high-tables aren’t the least bit inviting.
 As a result, customers, most of whom are repeats from the neighborhood, usually take their meals to go.
 Things clear out a bit after the midday buzz, usually around 1 p.m.